SpikeATac: A Multimodal Tactile Finger with Taxelized Dynamic Sensing for Dexterous Manipulation: Fast and Delicate Grasping

 We compare two methods of contact detection, one using PVDF, and the other using the capacitive sensors.
 In each case, we selected what we found to be the best performing method.
 For PVDF, we found a difference-based method to be the most effective, as the PVDF responds with sharp edges for the velocities investigated.
 However, we found this not to be the case for the capacitive signal, which does not respond as sharply, and we therefore selected a method which looks at the average signals compared to a static baseline. \begin{itemize} \item \textit{PVDF Method}: Contact occurs once $\geq2$ PVDF taxels show a current–previous difference above a threshold. \item \textit{Capacitive Method}: Contact occurs when the mean of the seven capacitive taxels moves beyond a threshold. \end{itemize} In each case, we chose thresholds empirically to be just above the noise floor and such that the motor doesn't stop prematurely due to noise at the movement start.

 The methods above are only for the \textit{initial} contact detection of either finger.
-In both methods, to ensure a stable grasp, we follow the contact detection with a slow movement that stops when the mean of all capacitive values passes a second, object-specific threshold.
+In both methods, to ensure sufficient grasp force for lifting the object, we follow the contact detection with a slow movement that stops when the mean of all capacitive values passes a second, object-specific threshold.
 For the PVDF and capacitive methods, respectively, we use a threshold of (40, 80) and (5.5, 6.5) counts for (finger 1, finger 2).
 We use a capacitive threshold of 3 (seaweed) and 5 (sponge) counts for the stable contact adjustment.

 To run the experiment, we command one of three velocities to the motor and grasp one of two experimental objects: a sponge or seaweed (nori) sheets.
 Once contact is detected, the measured motor velocity at that timestep is recorded and the stop command is sent, followed by adjustment with capacitive feedback.
 We then record how far the gripper traveled after the ground truth contact point (inferred from object width), as well as the linear velocity of the gripper near the contact.